RISE Community

 Michigan Medicine Education Community Steering Committee

 Michigan Medicine is committed to making it easier to join, participate in and receive support from our different health science education communities.
 Thus, Research.
 Scholarship.
 Innovation.
 Education.
-(RISE) and the Academy of Medical Educators are seeking faculty, staff and learners with a passion for education to serve on the newly established Education Community Steering Committee (ECSC) and join us in leading education excellence, innovation and transformation at our institution.
-As a member of this committee, you will have the opportunity to work with a vibrant community and alongside senior education leaders to help shape health science education at Michigan Medicine.
-RISE and the Academy are both committed to diversity, equity, inclusion and justice within health science education.
+(RISE) and the Academy of Medical Educators have established the Education Community Steering Committee (ECSC) to lead education excellence, innovation and transformation at our institution.

 The Education Community Steering Committee (ECSC) will serve the visions of both the Academy and RISE and individual members will be asked to contribute in following ways: